Prince Andrew in Epstein's video tapes, lawyer for Virginia Roberts says

 David Boies, who represents Virginia Roberts, is confident the tapes exist and that the Duke of York is on them.

-Roberts accuses Prince Andrew of sexually assaulting her and her lawyer claims the Duke of York would have been secretly filmed during his visits to the homes of convicted paedophile Jeffrey Epstein.
+Roberts accuses Andrew of sexually assaulting her and her lawyer claims the Duke of York would have been secretly filmed during his visits to the homes of convicted paedophile Epstein.

 "There is no doubt Prince Andrew would have been captured on footage filmed in rooms and private areas of Epstein's property," Boies said.